pkulchenko/lua-array/README.md

 ## About the benchmarks

 The benchmarks were run on macOS 10.13.3 with a Intel Core i7 CPU running at 2.3 GHz and with 8 GB 1600 MHz DDR3 RAM.
-For benchmarking Lua API checks were disabled and the code was compiled with the same version of the compiler using the same optimization options (-O2).
+For benchmarking Lua API checks were disabled and the code was compiled with the same version of the C compiler using the same options (-O2).
 If you want to repeat the benchmarks, the unmodified Lua sources can be found in this repository in the "unmodified" branch.

 Insert: Starting with an empty table, this does a large number of table/array insertions to sequential indices.
 The point of this benchmark is to test the efficiency of growing the table/array data structure.